 Plans for reform

-It has always been clear that the minimum grade E threshold would be raised.
+The Government has always been clear that the minimum grade E threshold will be raised.
 Tough action is needed to meet the UK's carbon reduction targets.
-The Conservative Government estimated in 2021 that its proposed target of a minimum grade B by 2030 would increase the proportion of commercial properties which fail the MEES test from 10% to a whopping 85%.

 This briefing note is only intended as a general statement of the law and no action should be taken in reliance on it without specific legal advice.